 Since many industry employers prefer graduates with important certifications, our training also helps you prepare for selected Federal Communications Commission (FCC) certification tests2.
 Aviation Electronics students have the opportunity to take certification exams in elements 1, 3, and 82 under the auspices of the FCC exams.
-Additional certifications are available through the National Center for Aerospace and Transportation Technologies (NCATT)3.
-For students who choose NCATT status, Spartan instructors will help prepare you for required tests.
 All tests are administered on the Spartan campus.

 Aviation Electronics Careers